software-t-rex/monospace/gomodules/ui/README.md

 of components.
 To localize components it's up to you to detect language and replace strings in ui.Msgs to sweets your needs (at least for now this may change in the future).
 So you are encouraged to use predefined messages in your components when there's already one available for your use case.

-Defining your keybindings this way will allow you to easily handle keys in your Update method and to generate an help message in your View method like this:
+Defining your keybindings this way will allow you to easily handle keys in your Update method and to generate an help message in your Render method like this:
 ```golang

 func (m *model[T]) Update(msg tea.Msg) (tea.Model, tea.Cmd) {